florianherrengt/ideas/README.md

 Competition:
 - https://standuply.com/

+# Twitter followers interest and recommandation

+1. Sign in with your Twitter account
+2. Get the list of followers
+3. Get list of tweets
+4. Create clusters of interests
+5. Display a pie chart

 # Roadrage helmet recorder
 A helmet with a camera that starts recording as soon as you clip the jugular.